China–Tonga relations: Situation of Chinese Tongans

 There were approximately three or four thousand Chinese people living in Tonga in 2001, thus comprising 3 or 4% of the total Tongan population.
 Chinese Tongans are Tonga's main ethnic minority group, and have been subjected to significant levels of racism, including racist violence, since the late 1990s.

 In 2000, noble Tu’ivakano of Nukunuku banned all Chinese stores from his Nukunuku District.
 This followed alleged complaints from other shopkeepers regarding competition from local Chinese.
 In 2001, Tonga's Chinese community was hit by a wave of roughly a hundred racist assaults.
 The Tongan government decided not to renew the work permits of over 600 Chinese storekeepers, and admitted the decision was in response to “widespread anger at the growing presence of the storekeepers."

 In 2006, rioters caused severe damage to shops owned by Chinese-Tongans in Nukuʻalofa.
+The Chinese Ministry of Foreign Affairs dispatched a working group to Nuku'alofa and ultimately evacuated almost two hundred vulnerable Chinese nationals.

 These events have had no noticeable negative impact on Sino-Tongan relations; in response to continued Chinese development assistance in 2011, Tongan Deputy Prime Minister Samiu Vaipulu spoke of the "warm relations between [our] two countries."